Alexandre-50/Project_Kafka_Sport_Event/projet_big_data/real-time-sport-events-kafka/README.md

 - Kafka acts as the **central message broker**
 - ZooKeeper manages broker coordination and metadata
 - Python applications act as **producer** and **consumer**
+- **Docker** ensures reproducible deployment

+## Why we Selected This Tool ?
+We selected Apache Kafka for several reasons:

+First, Kafka is a **core technology in modern Big Data architectures**.
+It is designed to handle large volumes of streaming data with **low latency** and **high reliability**, which makes it ideal for real-time use cases such as live sports analytics, financial transactions, or IoT streams.

+Second, Kafka enforces a **decoupled architecture** between producers and consumers.
+In this project, the event generator does not need to know how the data is consumed.
+This separation mirrors real-world systems where the same data stream can be consumed by dashboards, databases, or machine learning pipelines simultaneously.

+Finally, Kafka integrates naturally with many other Big Data tools (Spark Streaming, Flink, Hadoop, Data Lakes), making it an excellent foundation for scalable data ecosystems.
 ---

 ## Folder Structure